 For example, I added pickled cucumbers and onion for a little extra flavor.
 Please note, that the pickled cucumbers and onions taste best if they can marinate in the rice vinegar mixture for at least an hour before using.
 However, they will stay fresh in an airtight container refrigerated for up to five days.

 I also included a side of kimchi.
 If you’re not familiar with kimchi, it is fermented pickled cabbage.
 It’s normally very spicy which tastes so good with the rice, and sticky chicken.
 For this recipe, I used chicken thighs.
 The chicken thighs are so much more flavorful than the chicken breasts.
 They also get a nice crispy sear on the outside which tastes great with the light brown sauce.
 Next, I sautéed some shiitake mushrooms for an extra pop of umami.
 As a finishing touch, I sliced some creamy avocado and fresh chopped cilantro to bring everything together.

 What’s great, is that you can add whatever ingredients you like to this bowl.
-Try drizzle of spicy mayo, or some crushed peanuts for a little more texture.
+Try a drizzle of spicy mayo, or some crushed peanuts for texture.
+You could also add sliced avocado, sesame seeds, sliced green onions, a wedge of lime, freshly chopped cilantro, or sautéed mushrooms.
 No matter how you dress it up, these sticky chicken and rice bowls are hard to beat.
-You really feel like you’re having a take-out dinner in the comfort of your home.

 Store any leftovers in an airtight container in the refrigerator for three to four days.
 Reheat in the microwave until heated through.
 Looking for more Asian inspired recipes?
 Try my saucy Asian meatballs or my plant based spicy tahini noodles with crispy tofu.